Available for iPhone and Android.

 To fill this gap, EMNet created the National Emergency Department Inventory (NEDI-USA).
 Beginning with ER listings from multiple sources, EMNet researchers have confirmed thousands and thousands of ER listings.
 With continual refinement over the past 15 years, the result is that EMNet has created a truly unique national resource: the most complete, up-to-date, accurate inventory of every ER in the nation.

 EMNet has taken this one step further with its smartphone app, EMNet findERnow, which is based on this unique national database.

 EMNet findERnow uses the smartphone’s GPS to quickly locate the user’s current location and the distance to the closest ER anywhere within the United States.
-Users can select the closest ER or another nearby ER in a map or list format.
+Users can select the closest ER or another nearby ER in a map, or see them sorted by current driving time and distance in list format.
 Once selected, users are provided with 1-click access to directions to the ER as well as additional information about annual total ER visit volume and whether the hospital has a verified adult trauma or adult burn center.
 Users also have the ability to search online for more information about the ER.
 Users can also search for ERs anywhere in the US by city and state, ZIP code, and by landmark (e.g., Fenway Park).

-Users can also quickly see if ERs are more likely to be prepared to provide emergency care for children, as these ERs are marked with a dark blue baby icon.
+Users can also quickly see if ERs are more likely to be prepared to provide emergency care for children.
 For 99 cents, users can choose to upgrade to the full Pediatric Version to quickly access information about the % of annual visits from children, if the ER has a separate pediatric area, if the ER has pediatric emergency care coordinators, and if the hospital has a verified pediatric trauma or pediatric burn center.

 EMNet findERnow is ideal for travelers, especially those suffering chronic medical conditions, or those traveling with friends or relatives with health problems.